-21 years into democracy thousands of ex gold miners are suffering from silicosis, without the compensation, testing and care they need.
+Over two decades into democracy, thousands of ex-gold miners are suffering from silicosis without the compensation, testing and care they need.
 We are calling on Anglo American and all the companies that made their fortunes from apartheid gold to pay up now.

 Under apartheid, mining was South Africa's biggest industry.
 Hundreds of thousands of miners worked underground in appalling conditions, digging for gold.
 Production levels were high, and profits were prioritised over the safety of its workers.
 Black miners undertook the dustiest jobs, and protective measures were often not provided.